Five Supreme Court decisions to watch

 Six GOP-led states and two individual borrowers are challenging the relief as exceeding the administration’s authority.
 Education Secretary Miguel Cardona has attempted to justify the plan by tying it to emergency authority during the pandemic.

-The administration cites the Higher Education Relief Opportunities for Students (HEROES) Act, which Congress passed after the September 11th, 2001, terror attacks.
-The law gives the education secretary authority to “waive or modify” federal student financial assistance programs “as the Secretary deems necessary in connection with a war or other military operation or national emergency.”
+The administration cites the Higher Education Relief Opportunities for Students (HEROES) Act, which Congress passed after the 9/11 terror attacks.
+The law gives the Education secretary authority to “waive or modify” federal student financial assistance programs “as the Secretary deems necessary in connection with a war or other military operation or national emergency.”

 The conservative majority appeared skeptical at oral argument that the HEROES Act authorized the hundreds of billions of dollars in debt relief.